johnridesabike/bikewalklife/posts/2022/10/the-most-dangerous-road-for-cyclists-in-america-gets-profiled-in-bicycling-magazine.md

 date: 2022-10-13T18:21:34-04:00
 tags:
 - untagged
-draft: true
+draft: false
 title: The “most dangerous road for cyclists in America” gets profiled in Bicycling Magazine
 author: John Jackson
 hero_image:
   image: "/v1665700133/2022/94C4262B-C56F-4A82-9F7D-F9CD4E58629E_z1if8r.jpg"
-  alt: Roadside Memorial in Levittown, New York
+  alt: 'Photo of a roadside memorial. '
-  caption: 'A roadside memorial to a teenager pedestrian killed at the intersection
-    of the Hempstead Turnpike and Jerusalem Avenue in Levittown, New York.
-Photo credit:
+  caption: 'A roadside memorial in Levittown, New York.
+Photo credit: Paultristis
-    Paultristis.'
+    on Wikipedia.'
 excerpt: Bicycling Magazine published a brutal report about what it describes as the most dangerous road for bicycles in America, Hempstead Turnpike.
 It illustrates so much of what’s wrong with our transportation system.